-Each of Penn and Pinnacle have contractual obligations to indemnify us for certain liabilities.
+Penn has contractual obligations to indemnify us for certain liabilities, including liabilities as successor in interest to Pinnacle.
 However, there can be no assurance that these indemnities will be sufficient to insure us against the full amount of such liabilities, or that Penn's ability to satisfy its and Pinnacle's indemnification obligations will not be impaired in the future.

-Each of Penn and Pinnacle have contractual obligations to indemnify us for certain liabilities.
-However, third parties could seek to hold us responsible for any of the liabilities that Penn and Pinnacle agreed to retain, and there can be no assurance that Penn (including as successor in interest to Pinnacle) will be able to fully satisfy its indemnification obligations.
+Penn has contractual obligations to indemnify us for certain liabilities, including liabilities as successor in interest to Pinnacle.
+However, third parties could seek to hold us responsible for any of the liabilities that Penn and Pinnacle agreed to retain, and there can be no assurance that Penn will be able to fully satisfy its indemnification obligations.
 Moreover, even if we ultimately succeed in recovering from Penn any amounts for which we are held liable, we may be temporarily required to bear these losses while seeking recovery from Penn and such recovery could have a material adverse impact on Penn's financial condition and ability to pay rent due under the Penn Master Lease and/or the Amended Pinnacle Master Lease.